-What Your HOA Needs to Know About CC&Rs
+What You Need to Know about HOA CC&Rs

-"It is essential that all homeowners fully understand their rights and responsibilities provided under their association's Covenants, Conditions and Restrictions (CC&Rs)," said Steven Hirsch, senior vice president of property management for FirstService Residential in New York.
-"The CC&Rs are the association's 'Bill of Rights' and serves as a roadmap to help guide homeowners on the 'dos and don'ts' within their community.
+"It is essential that homeowners fully understand the rights and responsibilities provided under their HOA CC&Rs," said Steven Hirsch, senior vice president of property management at FirstService Residential.
+"The CC&Rs are the association's 'Bill of Rights' and serve as a roadmap to help guide homeowners on the 'dos and don'ts' within their community.
 Compliance or non-compliance with an association's CC&Rs can determine the harmony or discord of association living."

-Remember, your CC&Rs are there to create a community that is a fair, peaceful and rewarding place to live in for everyone.
+Remember, HOA CC&Rs create a fair, peaceful, and rewarding community to live in for everyone.
 Contact FirstService Residential, North America's leading property management company, for more information about the benefits of association living.